- I am an emigrant who writes love letters.

 - ‘Dervala’ is my Ellis Island name.
 It’s really spelled ‘Dearbhaile’.
 (And pronounced DER-vla, not der-VA-la, in case you’re wondering.)

-- By temperament I am an INFP and an Enneagram Type 4 with a 5 wing.
+- By temperament I am an INFP and an Enneagram Type 4.
 (Yes, I love that nonsense.)

 I like: people, big cities, wilderness, motorcycles, reading, coffee, yoga, hiking, canoeing, poetry, biking, exploring, listening, cooking, meditation, writing, music, movies, celebrity gossip, newness, stories, generosity, water access, wine, and solitude.